• Skip to main content

 Filed Under: Identity, Self-Image Tagged With: self-acceptance

-Find and Accept Your True Self
+Find and Accept Your Authentic Self

 July 6, 2019 by Matt Pavlik 2 Comments

-If you are not gifted athletically (or choose another ability), but compare yourself to those that are, you’ll always come up short and feel less than.
+God created you as you are for a specific reason.
+Life’s bumps and bruises can deceive you into believing you are someone more or less than you are.
+If you are not gifted athletically (or some other enviable ability) but compare yourself to those who are, you’ll always come up short and feel less than.

 Have you ever tried something and felt inadequate?
 Or maybe someone told you that you didn’t measure up?
 If you can walk away understanding, “this isn’t for me,” then you have a healthy perspective.
-If you conclude that you are defective, then you are making it personal and that isn’t helpful.
+If you conclude that you are defective, you are making it personal, which isn’t helpful.

-Are you measuring yourself against the right ruler?
+Are you measuring yourself with the right ruler?
 God measures you by His original design.
 Everything else will give you a faulty or inaccurate measurement.
 But more than that, you’ll feel miserable because there is no way for you to win.

 Proverbs 11:1 declares that God detests deception in dealings with others.
-How can you deal honestly with others if you don’t first deal honestly with your own value?
+How can you deal honestly with others if you don’t first deal honestly with your value?

-It’s possible to think you accept yourself when you really don’t.
+It’s possible to think you accept yourself when you don’t.
 It’s possible to live with the heavy burden of trying to be who you think God wants you to be.
 But that can be different than who God knows you to be.

 Are you living with an uncomfortable tension of always pushing yourself to reach some ever-elusive goal?
 If so, you’re never going to reach self-acceptance.
+You can’t perform your way to acceptance.

-Below are 6 questions to help you assess how close your presented self (how others see you) is to your ideal self (how you see you).
-Answer the first 3 questions to determine your ideal self and the second 3 questions to define how you feel obligated to act to fulfill life’s demands.
+Below are 7 questions to help you assess how well you know yourself and how consistently you present yourself.
+Answer the first 3 questions to determine your self-image (how you see and value yourself), the second 3 questions to define how you feel obligated to act to fulfill life’s demands (how others see and value you), and the seventh question to consider God’s perspective (how He sees and values you).

 1. The thing I like most about myself is…